NYSERDA-Funded Website Helps Homeowners, Contractors and Builders Design Quality, Efficient Lighting to See Better, Save Money

 Newswise — Troy, N.Y. -- The Lighting Research Center (LRC) at Rensselaer Polytechnic Institute has launched the first interactive website to help homeowners, contractors and builders choose the right light bulbs, fixtures and controls to maximize energy savings, calculate lighting costs and achieve lighting effects to meet a wide range of needs in their homes.
 It also shows how to design safe, healthy lighting for aging adults.

 As the large generation of Baby Boomers ages, they need more light to see well.
 Lighting Patterns for Homes has tips to help seniors see better, avoid falls and sleep better, including ways to avoid shadows and glare with lighting.
 “This groundbreaking tool demonstrates the innovation that is driving development of New York State’s clean-energy economy under Governor Cuomo,” said Francis J. Murray, Jr., President and CEO of the New York State Energy Research and Development Authority (NYSERDA), which funded the LRC project.
 “The Lighting Research Center has once again proven itself to be a leader in the energy-efficient lighting industry.
 This site is a great resource for all New Yorkers who want to learn how to reduce their energy costs through lighting measures.”

 “Many homeowners still rely on traditional incandescent lighting, even though more efficient options have been available for years,” said Brons.
 “We hope this website helps people save energy and money with improved lighting, and also prepare for the phase out of some conventional bulbs that do not meet the new energy efficiency standards.”
 “The LRC would like to thank NYSERDA for funding this project, and for their support and guidance throughout every phase of the project,” said Snyder.

 The interactive website is available to the public completely free of charge, and no login or registration is required.
 It can be accessed from any computer or web-enabled mobile device at http://www.lrc.rpi.edu/patternbook.

 About the Lighting Research CenterThe Lighting Research Center (LRC) is part of Rensselaer Polytechnic Institute of Troy, N.Y., and is the leading university-based research center devoted to lighting.
 The LRC offers the world's premier graduate education in lighting, including one- and two-year master's programs and a Ph.D. program.
 Since 1988 the LRC has built an international reputation as a reliable source for objective information about lighting technologies, applications, and products.
 The LRC also provides training programs for government agencies, utilities, contractors, lighting designers, and other lighting professionals.

-NYSERDA, a public benefit corporation, offers objective information and analysis, innovative programs, technical expertise, and funding to help New Yorkers increase energy efficiency, save money, use renewable energy, and reduce their reliance on fossil fuels.
+About NYSERDANYSERDA, a public benefit corporation, offers objective information and analysis, innovative programs, technical expertise, and funding to help New Yorkers increase energy efficiency, save money, use renewable energy, and reduce their reliance on fossil fuels.
 NYSERDA professionals work to protect our environment and create clean-energy jobs.
 NYSERDA has been developing partnerships to advance innovative energy solutions in New York since 1975.